sreichel/magento-StackExchange_RequiredTelephone/README.md

-# LockAttributes Magento 1 Extension
+# Un-Require telephone in checkout Magento 1 Extension

 This extension telephone from required checkout attributes.